-Further down the first floor we were introduced to the history of comics.
+Further down the first floor, we were introduced to the history of comics.
 Did you know Monks invented comic book form?
 With the history of comics also came how to create a comic.
 We were taken through the sketch, draft and inking stages.

 Finding the elevator to get to the next floor was pretty easy, again, nicely marked.
-It was a fare size too, for Brussels.
+It was a fair size too, for Brussels.
 I don’t know how many times we have had to take two trips just to get all 4 of us to the next floor at other locations, let alone adding the in-laws.
 The second floor was Tintin and Smurfs; my favorite floor!
 Many of the info-graphs were extremely informative; from where Tintin gets his looks, to which characters appear in each Tintin comic ever printed.

 Munchkin couldn’t help himself.
-He loves having his picture taken and these cut outs are great.
+He loves having his picture taken and these cutouts are great.
 They had steps for him to climb up on his own; perfect for the solo parent trying to take a pose.

 The Smurfs section was adorable.
 He wanted to know everything about the little blue people, why they lived in mushrooms and refused to leave the little house.
 Perfect resting place.